SJSU-CADRE-CLASSES/SJSU_ART_195_S19/HAMMER THEATER OBJ FILE.md

 this seems to work fine for me downloading it and opening in the program I use. let me know if it doesn't work for you for any reason

+there is also the PDF of the floorplan from the theater included!